 School counselors implement the Howard County Core Curriculum for School Counseling, which includes goals and activities for all grade levels in the areas of academic, career and social/emotional development.
 School counselors work with school staff, parents, and other agencies in support of student achievement.
 School counselors also help students and their families cope with crisis events in their lives as they relate to academic achievement.
 Parents are encouraged to contact their child's school counselor for assistance if their child is experiencing difficulty coping with school, family, or community issues.
-CCES' school counselor is Ann Rogers.
-Her email is: ann rogers@hcpss.org.
+CCES' school counselors are Ann Rogers (Full-time) and Tamara Braxton-Cheek (half-time).
+Their email addresses are: ann rogers@hcpss.org and tamara_braxton-cheek@hcpss.org.